aufbakanleitung/sam-change-detection/README.md

 # Sam Change Detection
 This is a simple serverless Python script that periodically checks websites for changes, and sends a Slack message when a change is detected.
-It is deployed using AWS SAM (Serverless Application Model).
+It is tested and deployed using AWS SAM (Serverless Application Model).

 ![Change detect architecture](Check%20website%20architecture%20white.png)
+_Serverless architecture of the change detection app_

 EventBridge triggers the lambda that loops through all the website json snapshots in DynamoDB.
 It then compares the given value to a hash of the site, by checking a specific html element, or by searching for a sentence.
 The json should be structured like so: